Our Mission Statement

-This past year, the UCCA provided over $80,000 in food and food gift certificates to almost 300 families and 85 seniors in our Elmhurst community.
+This past year, the UCCA provided over $86,000 in food and food gift certificates to 307 families and 100 seniors in our Elmhurst community.
 This would not be possible without our dedicated volunteers, our generous partners, and our caring community.
 More about what we do.

 As Elmhurst's first and only fully commissioned police matron, Mary Creighton coordinated Elmhurst's public health programs in the public and parochial schools, and was known to be the person to contact in times of trouble.
 Mary led a personal campaign during the holiday season gathering food, clothing, and toys for Elmhurst families in need.
 Following her death in 1977, Mary Creighton's legacy to befriend Elmhurst's less fortunate developed into a dedicated group of volunteers which would eventually become the United Community Concerns Association (UCCA).

 Early efforts of UCCA Elmhurst reach as far back as 1978, when the students of Elmhurst District 205 participated in the first annual UCCA food drive.
 At that time, food was distributed to 23 families.
 UCCA officially became a not-for-profit corporation on January 10, 1984.

 You can now support UCCA when you shop online at Amazon!